A background on Help the Lawyers LLC and thoughts on where we may be headed…

-Almost all of the content is political.
+Almost all of this type of content is political.
 Many tweets are rough, profanity laced.

-I will not support that type of content under HtL.
+I will not support profanity and hysterics under HtL.
 Even though Twitter can be a mean place, and even though many feel a sense of frustration and fear that I do not have the right to denounce, I will not endorse it under HtL.

 I can’t control who tweets to us; I can control who I endorse.
 But this is an unsustainable model.
 And I am really quite exhausted.

 So what is next?
 Why is HtL needed

 ~Lawyers are a really, really, really tech-adverse group

 Under @helpthelawyers, I teach lawyers how to use Twitter by tweeting about it.
 I was a professor before this and am used to communicating to non-designers.
 Here, I am teaching lawyers how to use Twitter through tweets.